fluxcd/flux/site/faq.md

  - In some environments, authorisation provided by the platform is used instead of image pull secrets.
-Google Container Registry works this way, for example (and we have introduced a special case for it so Flux will work there too).
+Google Container Registry works this way, for example (and we have introduced a special case for it so Flux will work there too with image pull secrets).
 See below regarding ECR.

 To work around the exceptional cases, you can mount a docker config into the Flux container.
 See the argument `--docker-config` in